kemifree/weather-api/README.rst

 weather-api
 ===========

-A Python wrapper for the Yahoo Weather XML RSS feed.
+A Python wrapper for the Yahoo Weather API.

+With the API, you can get up-to-date weather information for any location, including 5-day forecast, wind, atmosphere, astronomy conditions, and more.
+You can lookup weather by woeid, city name or lat/long.

+For more information, check out the `API documentation`_.

 Install
 -------